shageenthsandrakumar/Project-Euler/problem_011/README.md

 ### Approach

-- Transform the problem into a **2D convolution** task using signal processing techniques.
+- Transform the problem into a **2D correlation** task using signal processing techniques.
 - Convert products to sums using **logarithms**: $\log(a \times b \times c) = \log(a) + \log(b) + \log(c)$.
 - Apply **`signal.correlate2d`** with kernels of size `adj_size` for horizontal and vertical directions.
-- Use **matrix skewing** to transform diagonals into columns, enabling vertical convolution.
+- Use **matrix skewing** to transform diagonals into columns, enabling vertical correlation.
 - Handle zeros in the grid by replacing them before taking logarithms.
 - **Fully generalizable:** Kernel sizes and padding automatically scale with `adj_size`.